hansemannn/titanium-googlemaps/README.md

 });
 ```

+Use the `clusterclick` and `clusteritemclick` events on your map view instance
+to receive infos about your current cluster or cluster item.

 ### Reverse Geocoder
 Use the reverse geocoder to search a location based on a `latitude` and `longitude`:
 ```